Massachusetts

 Right to Repair and Vehicle Data

-Massachusetts voters approved a ballot initiative in 2020 amending the state's Right to Repair law.
-The Data Access Law requires vehicles sold in Massachusetts that use telematics systems to provide an open-access platform that makes vehicle-generated mechanical data available to owners and authorized repair facilities through a mobile application.
+Massachusetts voters approved a ballot initiative in 2020 requiring vehicles sold in Massachusetts that use telematics systems to provide an open-access platform making vehicle-generated mechanical data available to owners and independent repair facilities.
+Automakers challenged the law in federal court.
+As of early 2026, the matter is before the First Circuit on appeal from a federal district court ruling.

 How Massachusetts Compares to Other States

-Massachusetts stands out in the national data privacy landscape for the strength of its data security regulations and enforcement mechanisms, even without a comprehensive privacy law.
+Massachusetts stands out for the strength of its data security requirements and enforcement mechanism, even without a comprehensive privacy law.

 | Feature | Massachusetts | California (CCPA/CPRA) | Connecticut (CTDPA) |